nubenetes/awesome-kubernetes/docs/monitoring.md

 ## Monitoring
 * [thenewstack.io: The Challenges of Monitoring Kubernetes and OpenShift](https://thenewstack.io/the-challenges-of-monitoring-kubernetes-and-openshift/)
 * [dzone.com: Kubernetes Monitoring: Best Practices, Methods, and Existing Solutions](https://dzone.com/articles/kubernetes-monitoring-best-practices-methods-and-e) Kubernetes handles containers in several computers, removing the complexity of handling distributed processing.
 But what's the best way to perform Kubernetes monitoring?
-* [dzone.com: Monitoring with Prometheus](https://dzone.com/articles/monitoring-with-prometheus) Learn how to set up a basic instance of Prometheus along with Grafana and the Node Exporter to monitor a simple Linux server.
+* [dzone.com: Monitoring with **Prometheus**](https://dzone.com/articles/monitoring-with-prometheus) Learn how to set up a basic instance of Prometheus along with Grafana and the Node Exporter to monitor a simple Linux server.
+* [**Thanos**](https://thanos.io/) Open source, highly available Prometheus setup with long term storage capabilities.

 ## Performance
 * [dzone.com: The Keys to Performance Tuning and Testing](https://dzone.com/articles/the-keys-to-performance-tuning-and-testing)